Aluminum wiring could make your home too hot for insurance companies to touch

 - Flickering lights.

 - Smell of burning plastic at outlets or switches.

 My house has aluminum wiring -- what should I do?

 Aluminum wiring can be bad news for your home insurance.
 Aluminum wiring and the risks it poses increase the chance that an insurance company will get burned by a home insurance claim, and some may void your policy, according to InterNACHI.

 Rewiring your entire house can be expensive.
 But some insurers will allow you to make more affordable adjustments that can be done by a qualified electrician.
 For example, you can install approved wire connectors.
-These allow you to join existing aluminum wires with a small piece of copper wire at electrical fixtures (where aluminum wiring is the most hazardous).
+These allow you to join existing aluminum wires with a small piece of copper wire at electrical fixtures Set Data=where aluminum wiring is the most hazardous).
 Two products on the market are COPALUM and AlumiConn, which have been approved by Citizens Property Insurance Corp. in Florida as alternatives to rewiring.